 You are definitely not alone

 I’ve recently discovered that I’m not the only one, there are squillions more people with multiple sclerosis (MS) out there in this big wide world.

 But it’s actually not strange that I didn’t know there were so many of us.
-Because we people with Multiple Sclerosis are damned good at keeping secrets, damned good at hiding our difficulties.
-So if you've been fancying yourself as a budding Sherlock, I double double triple dare you to find someone who’s been newly diagnosed with Multiple Sclerosis.
-I do put one condition on this challenge though, they must have been diagnosed at least three months before you find them.
+Because we people with multiple sclerosis are damned good at keeping secrets, damned good at hiding our difficulties.
+So if you've been fancying yourself as a budding Sherlock, I double double triple dare you to find someone who’s been newly diagnosed with this disease.
+I do put one condition on this challenge, though: they must have been diagnosed at least three months before you find them.
 Give the poor devils time to find out what the hell they’re dealing with, give them time to cry, give them ‘why me’ space to wallow in.
-All of that is necessary, in fact it's essential to the newly diagnosed.
+All of that is necessary; in fact it's essential to the newly diagnosed.

 The sneaky genius of an MS diagnosis